-“The Grants, Engagement and Communications (GECo) Facility coordinates institute-wide grant applications, organises engagement projects to encourage public interest in science, and communicates LMS research to a broad audience.”
+“The Grants, Engagement and Communications (GECo) Facility coordinates institute-wide grant applications, organises engagement projects to encourage public interest in science, and coordinates all internal and external communications.”

 - Manages all communications channels including the website and social media as well as internal newsletters for staff and students

 - Shares LMS research through writing news stories about our science and engaging with journalists

 - Encourages and supports LMS researchers to engage with wider audiences including: the public, the media, industry, policymakers, charities, funders, the local community and potential industrial and academic collaborators

 - Coordinates public engagement activities that foster dialogue between our researchers and wider public audiences including schools, community groups and artists

 - Develops partnerships to deliver LMS communication and engagement goals

 The facility coordinates and advises on large, Institute-wide grants, as well as grants that support individual researchers.
 It works closely with the LMS Grants & Contracts Coordinator, Imperial College and UKRI to provide timely information on research grants for scientists and other grants of benefit to the Institute, such as those which support engagement or training opportunities.